rymnc/quadratic-voting-parachain/README.md

 ## Technical Details

 The cumulus parachain template was used to allow this chain to use BABE's randomness.
-Eventually, we should be able to send proposal finalization's to other chains via XCM.
+Eventually, we should be able to send proposal finalizations to other chains via XCM.
 This could enable this parachain to be used as a "Hub" for multiple parachains trying to achieve consensus on proposals that they are mutually affected by.

 ### Pre-Existing Pallets used